A Comprehensive Guide to Recognising and Addressing Symptoms for Optimal Mind Health

 Artistic therapies aren’t limited to traditional art forms; they encompass anything that allows you to harness your creativity for therapeutic purposes.

-This could include a meal from scratch based on how you feel at the moment (a form of culinary therapy), designing a piece of furniture (a form of carpentry therapy), or even tending to plants in a garden (a form of horticulture therapy).
+This could include cooking a meal from scratch based on how you feel at the moment (a form of culinary therapy), designing a piece of furniture (a form of carpentry therapy), or even tending to plants in a garden (a form of horticulture therapy).

 By nurturing this artistic side, you’re taking charge of your mind’s health, strengthening it against future adversities while making room for new perspectives and ideas.